CosmWasm/sylvia-book/src/basics/state.md

 New type:

 - [`Item<_>`](https://docs.rs/cw-storage-plus/1.1.0/cw_storage_plus/struct.Item.html) - this is
-just and accessor allowing us to read a state stored on blockchain via the key "count" in our case.
+just an accessor allowing us to read a state stored on the blockchain via the key "count" in our case.
 It doesn't store the state by itself.

 In CosmWasm, the blockchain state is just massive key-value storage.
 The keys are prefixed with metainformation pointing to the contract which owns them (so no other contract can alter them),